 Although the cloud is perceived as less secure than on-premises servers, it is in fact the opposite that is true.
 The cloud has seen minimal security breaches compared to on-premises servers.
 On-premises servers suffer greatly at the hands of human error when updates and patches are not applied, unsecure software is installed, or general best practices are not met.
 The cloud is rigorously updated and constantly monitored to ensure security.
 In fact, Microsoft Azure Cloud is the most secure and compliant cloud provider in the world, allowing businesses to be 100% confident in the security of their data.

 While it is true that 80% of the Fortune 500 companies use the Microsoft Cloud, many Small and Mid-size businesses should consider moving to the cloud as it can provide significant savings, better collaboration, increased flexibility (work anywhere/anytime), and greater integration.
-No matter how big or small, Microsoft Azure Cloud is the cloud solution to help you move faster and achieve more.
+Bigger is not always better when it comes to cloud computing, so no matter how big or small, the Microsoft Azure Cloud is the cloud solution to help you move faster and achieve more.